 An Afghan official says President Hamid Karzai agreed to pursue a cooperation pact with Iran.

-Karzai discussed the deal with Iranian President Hassan Rouhani during a visit to Tehran Sunday, while the U.S. defense secretary was wrapping up a visit to Afghanistan.
-Karzai has delayed signing a security agreement with the United States that would determine the future of U.S. troops in Afghanistan beyond 2014.
+Mr. Karzai discussed the deal with Iranian President Hassan Rouhani during a visit to Tehran Sunday, while the U.S. defense secretary was wrapping up a visit to Afghanistan.
+Mr. Karzai has delayed signing a security agreement with the United States that would determine the future of US troops in Afghanistan beyond 2014.